Last updated on 25th April 2023

 One way to help improve viewer engagement is to keep your videos short.
 So if you have more than one topic to cover it might be best to create a few short videos rather than one long one.

-This is important as new research by Wistia suggests that viewer engagement stays at around 50% up until the 3 minute mark, after that engagement steadily declines.
+This is important as research by Wistia suggests that viewer engagement stays at around 50% up until the 3 minute mark.
+After that, engagement steadily declines.

 Here’s an example of a short but sweet training video we made for LogMeIn: